6 Must-Have Skills for an eCommerce Manager | Toggl Blog

 6. Communication skills

-Ecommerce managers operate at the intersection of many disciplines, working closely with other departments and managing multiple projects.
+eCommerce managers operate at the intersection of many disciplines, working closely with other departments and managing multiple projects.
 Their ability to communicate clearly and concisely, no matter the topic, will determine what gets done and to what standard.

 Most employers brush over the so-called soft skills.
-But evaluating more intrinsic e-commerce manager qualities like teamwork, time management, and collaboration skills will give you a more complete picture of your candidates.
+But evaluating more intrinsic eCommerce manager qualities like teamwork, time management, and collaboration skills will give you a more complete picture of your candidates.

-Tips for Hiring an eCommerce Manager
+Tips for hiring an eCommerce manager

+There’s a hole you need to fill in your business, so allow them to fill it!
 Create a checklist of specific goals you’d like to achieve by hiring this person, and then hire them based on their ability to achieve them.

 Now, this aspect of your hiring process is possibly the most important (it’s the reason you’re bringing another person onto the team), so you shouldn’t base any choices on claims a person makes.